 After retiring from teaching, Mrs. Ross began working part-time at First National Bank, a position she has held for 17 years.

-Mrs. Ross is married to Thomas "Bud" Ross, a longtime resident of Brundidge.
-They have been married for 47 years.
+Mrs. Ross was married to Thomas "Bud" Ross, a longtime resident of Brundidge, for 47 years.
 She is involved in civic, community and church activities.
 She is a member of the South Central Development Commission, the Pike Piddlers Storytelling Committee, and the Brundidge Methodist Church, where is chair of the senior adult activities.

 In her leisure time, she enjoys horseback riding.
 She has two horses and rides as often as the weather permits.
 She also enjoys swimming and attending arts and crafts events.